aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 ### 2.2 Root Causes of Lock Contention

 The target table was already optimized for bulk loading (UNLOGGED, no indexes, no constraints, no triggers), eliminating all standard overhead sources.
-The remaining contention appears to stem from PostgreSQL's fundamental architecture:
+So the contention could stem from PostgreSQL's fundamental architecture:

 1. **Shared Buffer Pool Locks**: All 128 parallel connections compete for buffer pool partition locks to read/modify/write pages.
-PostgreSQL's buffer manager has inherent limitations for concurrent write parallelism.

 2. **Relation Extension Locks**: When the table grows, PostgreSQL requires an exclusive lock (only one process at a time).